Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

 Then, since $\tau$ and $\tilde{\tau}$ play the role of time in the RRW and LRW, the world-line of the U(1) gauge field in the RRW and LRW should be parametrized by $\tau$ and $\tilde{\tau}$ (as noted under (\ref{dres})).
 Then, since the direction parallel to the Killing horizon is parametrized by $\tau$ and $\tilde{\tau}$ (while the direction perpendicular to the Killing horizon is $\tau$ or $\tilde{\tau}$ constant), the direction of the world-line of the U(1) gauge field is supposed as parallel to the Killing horizon.
 In the same way, in the FRW and PRW, the direction of the world-line of the U(1) gauge field is assumed to be parallel to the Killing horizon.

-Then, since the longitudinal direction in the polarization vector is the direction of the world-line of the U(1) gauge field, the $(S,L)$-directions of the polarization vectors agree with the $(1,0)$-directions in the FRW and PRW (here, the $\pm$ polarization-directions and $\perp$-directions in the RIndler coordinates do not agree with each other, although those have a common normal vector), and the $(S,L)$-directions of the polarization vectors agree with the $(0,1)$-directions in the RRW and LRW.
+Then, since the longitudinal direction in the polarization vector is the direction of the world-line of the U(1) gauge field, the $(S,L)$-directions of the polarization vectors agree with the $(1,0)$-directions in the FRW and PRW, and the $(S,L)$-directions of the polarization vectors agree with the $(0,1)$-directions in the RRW and LRW (the $\pm$ polarization-directions and the $\perp$-directions in the Rindler coordinates agree with each other up to the $O(2)$ rotation around the $L$-direction).

 Now, let us assume that,